 - Check the Better Business Bureau.
 The BBB rating will tell you whether significant complaints have been levied against the organization.

 - Avoid paying a hefty upfront fee.
-If you don’t get a lead (and don’t close a transaction), then you’ve lost nothing but some t ime.
+If you don’t get a lead (or close a transaction), you’ve lost nothing but some time.

 - Look at third-party online reviews.
 Other real estate agents often know best what the experience will be.

 - Take a look at client reviews.
 If your buyers and sellers aren’t enjoying the process, they won’t stay long.

 - Be clear about the fees.
 Additional fees could be hidden in the verbiage; always read your contracts carefully!

 Ultimately, you want to go where the clients are going.
 If you know a lot of buyers and sellers are using a specific platform, that’s probably where you want to be.